[Home ] [Archive] [ فارسی ]

 4- MSc of Anatomical Science, liver and Digestive Research Center, Research Institute for Health Development, Kurdistan University of Medical Sciences, Sanandaj, Iran.

-Background: The inflammatory bowel diseases (IBD) affect the young people of reproductive age.
+Background and Aim: The inflammatory bowel diseases (IBD) affect young people of reproductive age.
 There is little knowledge about complications from IBD during pregnancy and delivery.
-Here we aimed to evaluate the possible IBD effects in Fertility and pregnancy.
+Here, we aimed to evaluate the possible IBD effects on Fertility and pregnancy.

-Materials and Methods: This observational study was conducted on female IBD aged between 15 and 50 years who referred to GI clinic of Shariati Hospital from 2013-2017.
-Details on disease activity, prenatal complications, delivery and neonatal outcome were collected through medical report.
+Materials and Methods: This observational study was conducted on female IBD patients aged between 15 and 50 years who were referred to the GI clinic of Shariati Hospital from 2013-2017.
+Details on disease activity, prenatal complications, delivery, and neonatal outcome were collected through the medical report.

 Keywords: Inflammatory Bowel Disease, ulcerative colitis, Crohn's disease, Fertility, Pregnancy complications